1100M is a compact, versatile, and well-engineered CNC mill developed for prototyping and light production.

 Tormach provides enclosure panels with the standard and premium package of 1100M CNC mill.
 You need to assemble the enclosure.

-To remove packing grease and protect the chassis, you need to spray rust preventive oil to the workbed and metal components after unpacking.
+To remove packing grease and protect the chassis, you need to spray rust preventive oil on the workbed and metal components after unpacking.

 Tormach provides an excellent user guide and videos that explain all the steps required for assembly.
 Using them, you can assemble 1100M with enclosure within 3-4 hours.